-“significant mineralisation” has the meaning given in subsection (2).
+significant mineralisation has the meaning given in subsection (2).

 (2) For the purposes of this Division there is significant mineralisation in, on or under land to which an application for a mining lease relates if exploration results in respect of a deposit of minerals located in, on or under that land indicate that there is a reasonable prospect of minerals being obtained by mining operations.